Niterói: Growth

 By the time of its emancipation, the urban area of Niteroi corresponded to its central zone and São Domingos only.
 The south zone – Icarai, Santa Rosa, Vital Brazil – began to be urbanized in 1841, when the Santa Rosa farm was divided into estates, while Jurujuba evolved from an old fishermen colony.
 São Francisco and Charitas, sites named after the Catholic Church built in honor to Saint Francis by the Jurujuba cove, remained sparsely populated until about 1940.
-As for the northern zone of Niteroi, its urbanization began in the late 19th century, when a tramway was inaugurated, allowing the expansion of the city to north and northeast, as well boosting the urban growth of the neighbouring municipality of São Gonçalo.
+As for the northern zone of Niteroi, its urbanization began in the late 19th century, when a tramway was inaugurated, allowing the expansion of the city to north and northeast, as well boosting the urban growth of the neighboring municipality of São Gonçalo.

 The realm of Itaipu – a former vast zone of farming lands and forests east of Niteroi – was annexed to the municipality in 1943.
 It has lost its countryside traits and its urban population has grown fast since the late 1960s.

 In the early 20th century, Niteroi started its industrialization boom.

 Demographics

-Niteroi is 14 km distant from Rio de Janeiro City, to which it is linked by the Rio-Niterói bridge and two ferry-boat services.
+Niteroi is 14 km distant from Rio de Janeiro City, to which it is linked by the Rio–Niterói Bridge and two ferryboat services.
 According to the 2010 Brazilian Census, the city has a population of 487,320 people, making it the fifth most populous city in the state of Rio de Janeiro and the 39th most populous in the country.
 At the 2010 Census, the population of Niterói grew 9.3% from 2000 to 2010, meaning Niterói had the lowest city population growth in the state of Rio de Janeiro in this period.

 The quality of life of the municipality of Niteroi is considered one of the best (third place) among 5,600 other Brazilian municipalities, according to UN indexes (2000 est.).

-The population in Niteroi in 2010 was 487,327, down from the 698,582 in 1950, but with an increase compared to 2000, of 9%.
-According to the Census in 2010, whites were 73.6%, multiracial 19.1%, black 4%.
-Non-Brazilians of any race were 1% of population, down from the 36% in 1950.
-Niterói is a town with a high quality of life and a centre of agglomerate made up by rich families.
-In 2010, "Class A" people were 32% (the highest index in Brazil, while 14.8% were in the poverty line, less than cities like Detroit, Miami, Cleveland and Philadelphia.
-Homes in the "Ghetto type" were 27% (Favelas 6%), less than Rio de Janeiro (37.5% "Ghetto type" with 11% made up Favelas).